 I can either open a category and select a building block or just use type ahead if I know the name of the building block.

 In this case, I'll open the web blocks and select the Start Web Browser building block.

 As we can see there is a green wire pointing from the Start block to the Start Web Browser block.

-So you could say that the green wires drives the execution of the flow.
+So you could say that the green wires drive the execution of the flow.

-Now we have a small scheleton for a flow that will open a browser and navigate to the demo web site.
+Now we have a small skeleton for a flow that will open a browser and navigate to the demo website.